 - Pressure of being on-camera not needed

-*If you would like to use the copy above in Google Drive, there is a second slide provided with text boxes ready for students to type their responses.
-You can share a force-copy link with students by grabbing the sharing link and changing the end after the / to say COPY instead of “edit” or “view” etc.
+*If you would like to use this free copy in Google Drive, there is a second slide provided with text boxes ready for students to type their responses.

 Benefits